 Big Brands, Regional Markets

-In part one of the “All Advertising Is Local” custom video series presented by Ad Age Studio 30 in partnership with Comcast Spotlight, some of the top marketing experts in the industry sat down to discuss local marketing strategies during the ANA Masters of Marketing conference in Orlando, Florida.
+In part one of the “All Advertising Is Local” custom video series presented by Ad Age Studio 30 in partnership with Effecvt, some of the top marketing experts in the industry sat down to discuss local marketing strategies during the ANA Masters of Marketing conference in Orlando, Florida.

 One of the biggest takeaways of the participants’ insights is the age-old aphorism “Know your audience.”
 Even for some of the largest national brands, local marketing is key.
 “You could argue we almost never have a national campaign anymore, because a lot of our brands have strong, regional SKUs,” says Eric Reynolds, chief marketing officer for the Clorox Company.
 Reynolds’ thoughts are echoed by Joy Baer, Freewheel Advertisers president: “Local marketing has long been the secret sauce in achieving true audience penetration and lift for brands.
 We know that the consumer responds better to a local experience.”

 So how do you reach the consumer on such a personal level?
 For Erick Dickens, senior vice president and CMO of King’s Hawaiian, “the ability to hear from consumers in real time has changed how we work.
 With the advent of social media, consumers can communicate directly with us.”
 But as Jonathan Adams, Wavemaker’s executive director, points out, “the single-most important strategy for executing a local marketing campaign correctly today is data.”
 And thanks to advances in cable technology, achieving this goal is easier than ever before.